Automation Software Engineer with 10+ years experience in automation, instrumentation and software programming.

 There are a ton of abbreviations and different terminology when looking through PLC documentation, some are vendor-specific, and some are more generalised among different PLC manufacturers.
 When I started out, I found it very difficult to know what someone meant by "Create an INT" or "This POU should be in a separate Task".

 Hopefully, the below is useful to people and helps make better sense of what documentation is telling you to do!

 Program Organisation Unit

-This is an object that holds logic that are used to develop your application.
-These can declared as various different types (which changes their behaviour) but POUs ultimately serve one function - To hold and execute your code.
+This is an object that holds logic that is used to develop your application.
+These can be declared as various different types (which changes their behaviour), but POUs ultimately serve one function—to hold and execute your code.
 As well as being declared as different types (which we'll come on to), POUs can also be declared as using a different language.
 This doesn't mean a different spoken language like English, but a different programming language (we'll cover these later too)

-A Task exactly what it sounds like, it's a Task that tells your application to run a set of POUs or gather IO data.
-In some PLCs, Tasks perform various other tasks too and may not be called "Tasks" at all (looking at you Siemens, OB1, OB35 etc are basically Tasks).
+A Task is exactly what it sounds like; it's a Task that tells your application to run a set of POUs or gather IO data.
+In some PLCs, Tasks perform various other tasks too and may not be called "Tasks" at all (looking at you Siemens, OB1, OB35, etc. are basically Tasks).

 In most PLCs, Tasks can be defined with a range of various parameters such as

 - Task Mode: The mode the task is operating in, such as Cyclic Execution, Event Driven, Freewheeling.
 It's probably best to look up the different modes available and what they mean to the PLC you are using, as they're not always done in the same way.